jahredhope/tutorial-rock-paper-scissors/TURORIAL.md

 ```

+If you do publish your site I'd love to see it.
+[Send me a tweet](https://twitter.com/intent/tweet?text=%40jahredhope%0A) and I'll check it out.

 ## Next steps

 If you want to do more to make the app unique, perhaps consider some of the following challenges: